DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 [^apple-press-percentage]: 'Apple Launches Subscriptions on the App Store', https://www.apple.com/pr/library/2011/02/15Apple-Launches-Subscriptions-on-the-App-Store.html
 [^guardian-amazon-hachette]: Garside J., 'Ebook sales: Amazon tells Hachette to give authors more, charge readers less', _The Guardian_, 30 July 2014, http://www.theguardian.com/books/2014/jul/30/amazon-hachette-ebook-sales-too-expensive
 [^apple-publication-guidelines]: 'Authors & Book Publishers: Frequently Asked Questions', https://www.apple.com/itunes/working-itunes/sell-content/books/book-faq.html
-[^kindle-direct-publishing] 'Kindle Direct Publishing: Types of Formats', https://kdp.amazon.com/help?topicId=A2GF0UFHIYG9VQ
+[^kindle-direct-publishing]: 'Kindle Direct Publishing: Types of Formats', https://kdp.amazon.com/help?topicId=A2GF0UFHIYG9VQ
-[^1]: Freemium is a pricing strategy by which a product or service (typically a digital offering such as software, media, games or web services) is provided free of charge, but money (premium) is charged for proprietary features, functionality, or virtual goods.
+[^1]: Freemium is a pricing strategy by which a product or service (typically a digital offering such as software, media, games or web services) is provided free of charge, but money (premium) is charged for proprietary features, functionality, or virtual goods
+[^OpenLibrary]:  Open Library is an online catalog that aims to list every book ever published.
+It provides *one web page for every book* with extensive bibliographic information, download links (from Internet Archive), and online sellers of that title.
+[^IA_blog]: 3 Million Texts for Free - blog post from September 17, 2011 [http://blog.archive.org/2011/09/17/3-million-texts-for-free/](http://blog.archive.org/2011/09/17/3-million-texts-for-free/) "Archive.org is visited by more than 1 million different users every day.
+Books are downloaded or read on archive.org about 10 million times each month, and approximately 2,000 books for the blind and dyslexic (print disabled) are downloaded every day."